Peer Review Policy

 - You may use the published article for your own teaching needs.

 - You may use the article in a book authored or edited by you at any time after publication in the journal.

 - When posting or re-using the article please provide a link to the appropriate DIP for the published version of the article on the JRSMTE Journal.

 Copyright and Access

-Journal of Research in Science Mathematics and Technology Education (JRSMTE) refers to “Creative Commons Attribution 4.0 International” license.
+Journal of Research in Science Mathematics and Technology Education (JRSMTE) refers to the “Creative Commons Attribution 4.0 International” license.
 Manuscript content on this site is licensed under Creative Commons Licenses.

-JRSMTE is an open access journal and all individual articles are available to readers without any subscription/fees.
+JRSMTE is an open-access journal and all individual articles are available to readers without any subscription/fees.

 Archiving: The publisher of JRSMTE ensures electronic backup of the published articles and website content regularly.
 All published articles are also being archived in our second server database and available for access.